Competencies and Skills

 The disAbility Law Center of Virginia is seeking applicants to serve on the Governing Board.
 The dLCV is seeking special skills and experiences that will most benefit the new organization.

 Ideally, each director will bring a different set of skills to the dLCV Board, recognizing that no one individual will have expertise in every area.
-In determining the appropriate mix of skills, due regard shall be given with respect to cultural, ethnic, racial, and disability diversity in Virginia.
+In determining the appropriate mix of skills, due regard shall be given to cultural, ethnic, racial, and disability diversity in Virginia.
 The dLCV Board will consider applicants with any of these skills or experiences:

 1. Financial Expertise, such as

-2. An understanding of audit committee functions;
+1. An understanding of audit committee functions;

 2. Legal and Governance, such as